The high-redshift tail of stellar reionization in LCDM is beyond the reach of the low-$\ell$ CMB

 \section{Abstract}

 The first generation (Pop-III) stars can ionize 1-10\% of the universe by $z=15$, when the metal-enriched (Pop-II) stars may contribute negligibly to the ionization.
 This low ionization tail might leave detectable imprints on the large-scale CMB E-mode polarization.
 However, we show that physical models for reionization are unlikely to be sufficiently extended to detect any parameter beyond the total optical depth through reionization.
-This result is driven in part by the total optical depth inferred by \citet{planck18}, indicating a reionization midpoint around $z=8$, which in combination with the requirement that reionization completes by $z\approx 5.5$ limits the amplitude of an extended tail.
+This result is driven in part by the total optical depth inferred by {\it Planck}, indicating a reionization midpoint around $z=8$, which in combination with the requirement that reionization completes by $z\approx 5.5$ limits the amplitude of an extended tail.
 To demonstrate this, we perform semi-analytic calculations of reionization including Pop-III star formation in minihalos with Lyman-Werner feedback.
 We find that standard Pop-III models need to produce very extended reionization at $z>15$ to be distinguishable at 2-$\sigma$ from Pop-II-only models, assuming a cosmic variance-limited measurement of the low-$\ell$ EE power spectrum.
-However, we show that unless appealing to extreme Pop-III scenarios, structure formation makes it quite challenging to produce high enough Thomson scattering optical depth from $z>15$, $\tau(z>15)$, and still be consistent with other observational constraints on reionization.
-We also find that the {\it Planck} likelihood is mostly sensitive to the total $\tau$ and has minor information content on $\tau(z>15)$.
-We comment on the tension with the \citet{planck18} and \citet{heinrich21} $\tau(z>15)$ constraints whose results suggest more information in $\tau(z>15)$ than we find.
+However, we show that unless there is (1) a late-time quenching mechanism such as from strong X-ray feedback or (2) some other extreme Pop-III scenario, structure formation makes it quite challenging to produce high enough Thomson scattering optical depth from $z>15$, $\tau(z>15)$, and still be consistent with other observational constraints on reionization.